-3 GPU-SPECIFIC AUTO-TUNING
+4. GPU-SPECIFIC AUTO-TUNING

-In the following, we describe in detail various optimization techniques used by our implementation.
-We reason about their effects on performance and consider if they need to be made elastic by promoting them as parameters for autotuning.
+We next describe in detail various optimization techniques used by our implementation.
+We reason about their effects on performance and consider if they need to be made elastic by promoting them as parameters for auto-tuning.

-3.1 Single Node Optimizations
+4.1 Single Node Optimizations